zhangcen456/GramTrans/README.md

 ```
 Elements in the `original` and `new` lists must appear in the same order as they do in the grammar, with no elements skipped.

-The default value of attribute `anchor` is `false`.
-Explicitly assigning a `true` value indicates the element is unchanged and used to express relative positioning.
+We introduce anchor points to provide positional references by setting the `anchor` attribute to `true`.
+These symbols remain unchanged during the transformation.
 The number of anchors in `original` and `new` should be the same and have one-to-one correspondence in order.

 In this example, the keyword `:` is added after the children whose field name is `condition` when transforming from new grammar back to the original.